Menu

 Day 2: Tokyo

-December is the biggest month for retail in Japan.
+After a group lunch, your guide will take you to a Christmas market to enjoy the modern commercial side of Japanese people's lives.
 The beautiful window displays and shop decorations will instantly get you into the mood for this very special holiday!

 Breakfast, Lunch, Dinner